Iowa Assessments (Iowa Test)

 Punctuation:

-In the Punctuation section, students must look at a short passage and determine if there are any mistakes in punctuation.
-If the student finds an error in punctuation, they must mark the letter that corresponds to the line that has the punctuation error on the answer sheet.
-If the passage has no capitalization errors then the student should select the letter that corresponds to the line that says (No mistakes).
+In the Punctuation Section, students look at a short passage and determine if there are any mistakes in punctuation.
+If the student finds an error in punctuation, they mark the letter that corresponds to the line that has the punctuation error on the answer sheet.
+If the passage has no punctuation errors then the student should select the letter that corresponds to the line that says (No mistakes).

 Iowa Assessments Punctuation Sample Question